aws-samples/aws-media-services-simple-vod-workflow/1-IAMandS3/README.md

 1. Enter `vod-MediaConvertRole` for the **Role name**.

 1. Choose **Create role**.

+1. Copy and save off the Role ARN of the role you just created using your favorite editor.
+You will be needing this in the subsequent modules.

 ## 2. Create an S3 bucket to store and host MediaConvert outputs